-If I had to think of flavors that remind me of my childhood, one of them would definitely be bechamel sauce (or, more precisely, béchamel sauce).
+If I had to think of flavors that remind me of my childhood, one of them would definitely be bechamel sauce.
+I don’t know what is bechamel sauce if not the ultimate comfort food ingredient, transforming everyday dishes into something special.

 There was a time when my aunt used it at almost every Sunday lunch.
 Vincisgrassi, crespelle, lasagna… all of these meals were enhanced by its sweet cheesy flavor.
 We kids loved it so much that we would eat it by the spoonful as soon as we found an unattended bowl.